th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 ## Flows vs connections

 The most important thing to notice from the diagram for _oecho_, is that flow deallocation _does not send any messages_!
+It only cleans up _local_ state.
 Suppose that the server would send a message to destroy the flow immediately after it sends the response.
 What if that message to destroy the flow arrives _before_ the response?
 When do we destroy the state associated with the flow?
 Flows are not connections.
 Raw flows like the one used in oecho behave like UDP.
 No guarantees.
 Now, let's have a look at _reliable_ flows, which behave more like TCP.

 ## A modification to oecho with reliable flows